Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/Results_and_analysis.md

 anamolous
 ```

+We find the top 6 anamolous observations, of which all were with the same merchant, used the same payment method, payment gateway, sub-type, and bank.

 ```
 ##          t success      mid pmt        pg sub_type            hr bank
 ## 4145  1025     639 fanfight UPI PAYTM_UPI  UPI_PAY 2020-02-12 13  UPI